4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/177684476-58524026-dacc-426a-ac26-5597836683b9.png) ![image](https://user-images.githubusercontent.com/6468571/177686426-5ba11476-7007-45e2-82ae-82a4879176e0.png)

-Docker enables its users to manage containers in a manner comparable to managing very lightweight and modular virtual machines.
-This streamlines a number of duties, including the design and building of containers and the transportation of photographs, among others.
+Docker enables its users to manage containers in a manner analogous to managing very lightweight and modular virtual machines.
+This streamlines a variety of procedures, including the design and building of containers as well as the transport of pictures.

 ```